Towner Prize Award

 About the Award

-We are pleased to announce the 2022 College of Engineering’s Richard and Eleanor Towner Prize for Outstanding GSIs.
-This award honors engineering GSIs who have demonstrated innovation and excellence in teaching, especially during the COVID-19 pandemic.
-Up to eight $1500 awards will be granted.
+We are pleased to announce the 2023 College of Engineering’s Richard and Eleanor Towner Prize for Outstanding GSIs.
+This award honors engineering GSIs who have demonstrated innovation and excellence in teaching.
+Up to four $1500 awards will be granted.
 This is a separate award from the Rackham Outstanding GSI award.
 For information about Rackham’s Outstanding GSI Award click here.

-All engineering graduate students who served as a GSI for an engineering course from the beginning of the pandemic until Spring/Summer 2021 (i.e., Winter 2020, Spring/Summer 2020, Fall 2020, Winter 2021, and/or Spring/Summer 2021) are eligible.
+All engineering graduate students who served as a GSI for an engineering course during the last academic year (i.e. Fall 2021, Winter 2022, and/or Spring/Summer 2022) are eligible.
 Former winners are not eligible.

 GSIs selected for the Towner Prize must demonstrate the following: